HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 3. Yi Zhou, Advisor, "Not published yet, sad. "

 # Awards
-**Math modeling**
+**Mathematical Contest In Modeling**
 I worked as the team leader and participated in various works like programing, plotting figures, buiding models and writing the paper.
-1. Mathematical Contest In Modeling (MCM)
+1. 2020 Mathematical Contest In Modeling (MCM):
-&emsp;2020：
-2. China Undergraduate Mathematical Contest in Modeling (CUMCM)
-&emsp;2019： Second prize in Shanghai Division
+2. 2019 China Undergraduate Mathematical Contest in Modeling (CUMCM): Second prize in Shanghai Division

-**Electronics Design**
+**Electronics Design Contest**
-I worked as the main programmer and circuit buider.
-My team made a simple electromagnetic gun out of basic electronic elements from the step of winding the coil.
-It realized the funtion of hitting arbitrary targets by giving the distance and the angle, and was able to track a moving target with a certain color by opencv.
+I was the main programmer and circuit buider.
+My team made a simple electromagnetic gun out of basic electronic elements in 3 days.
+It was capable of hitting and tracking arbitrary targets by giving the distance and the angle.
 1. 2019 National Undergraduate Electronics Design Contest: Third prize in Shanghai Division

 **VEX Robotics Competition**